KodiKraig/hysteaks-js/README.md

-# HYSTEAKS JavaScript & Ethereum Contracts
+# HYSTEAKS Ethereum Contracts

-An npm workspace containing all the public JavaScript related code for [HYSTEAKS](https://www.hysteaks.com).
+An npm workspace containing the Solidity contracts for [HYSTEAKS](https://www.hysteaks.com) along with some additional tools for interacting with them.

 ## Packages